egocodedinsol/egocodedinsol.github.io/_posts/2013-09-11-is_that_the_most_interesting_thing_you_can_say.md

 published: true
 ---

-I used to have the title[^1] taped above my desk in my lab office, to remind me that not everything I think is interesting to others, and not everything that's true matters in every discussion.
+I used to have the title taped above my desk in my lab office, to remind me that not everything I think is interesting to others, and not everything that's true matters in every discussion[^1].
 Of course, interestingness is not the most appropriate criterion for a comment in every situation (the hurricane is coming, but people, what would be the most interesting thing to do?), but it's what I look for most in online discussions at the moment.